-Full meetings of the CRIRSCO Committee will be held each year.
-Sub committees shall meet at as required, but most of such meetings should be held over the telephone or by email.
+A full meeting of the CRIRSCO Committee is held once each year, at a location selected by the Executive.
+Sub committees may meet as required, but most such meetings are held by telephone or video conference, or by email.

 Decision Making